Riyadh Art is one of the four major projects His Royal Highness King Salman bin Abdulaziz Al Saud launched.

 Tuwaiq International Sculpture Symposium, the 22-day event, is a platform for international and Saudi artists to create public sculptures in a live setting.

-The program will consist of 20 international sculptors coming together to produce a series of permanent public sculptures.
+The program will have 20 international sculptors collaborating to produce a series of permanent public sculptures.

-The entire creative process is open and accessible to the public with events, visits, and talks.
-The works of the international band of artists will be exhibited for five days at the Symposium end before relocation to various outdoor locations across the city.
+The creative process is open and accessible to the public with events, visits, and talks.
+The works of the international band of artists will be exhibited for five days at the Symposium’s end before relocation to various outdoor locations across the city.

 Urban Art Lab

-Planned are four pavilions, 4 Interactive artworks at eight urban locations.
+Planned are four pavilions and 4 Interactive artworks at eight urban locations.
 Galleries will be provided for well-known artists in city squares to encourage interaction between artists and citizens.

-Each pavilion will include a digital artwork and cultural programming, blended as production atelier, gallery, artist studio, open-air classroom, office, and lecture space altogether.
+Each pavilion will include digital artwork and cultural programming, blended as a production atelier, gallery, artist studio, open-air classroom, office, and lecture space.

 Joyous Gardens program is designed to provide 200 spaces for creative play with the idea of giving a healthy and vibrant urban life in Riyadh at its core.

-It features more than 200 artist-designed playgrounds located in small, medium, and large Riyadh parks as dynamic, inspiring, and educational places to stoke creativity, adventure and encourage exploration of the natural world.
+It features more than 200 artist-designed playgrounds in small, medium, and large Riyadh parks as dynamic, inspiring, and educational places to encourage creativity adventure, and exploration of the natural world.

-Famous artists reinvent 3000 elements of traditional play equipment, such as the slide, climbing frame, roundabout, and swing.
+Famous artists reinvented 3000 elements of traditional play equipment, such as the slide, climbing frame, roundabout, and swing.

 The addition of imaginative sculptural forms offers dynamic seating and creative play.
-The artistic canopies provide shelter from the elements, a place for building the social connect, in the true sense of community.
+The artistic canopies provide shelter from the elements, a place for building social connect in the true sense of community.

 Jewels In Riyadh

-These jewels are to be permanent, large-scale site-specific installations.
-The planned 15 artworks at 15 locations form an ongoing program to enhance public spaces, celebrate cultural heritage, contribute to community building.
+These jewels are to be permanent, large-scale, site-specific installations.
+The planned 15 artworks at 15 locations form an ongoing program to enhance public spaces, celebrate cultural heritage, and contribute to community building.

-Improving the quality of urban life for residents and attract international tourism.
+They are improving residents’ quality of urban life and attracting international tourism.
 Jewels in Riyadh draw ideas and inspiration from the civic spaces sprawling the city, focusing on the most frequented places of the people.